srushtiupase9/SKILLLAB_PROR-2026-Zenith/README.md

 When any abnormal condition is detected, such as high temperature, gas leakage, or when the patient presses the touch sensor, the system displays alert messages directly on the terminal.
 These messages help indicate the current status of the patient and notify caregivers about potential risks.
 This project demonstrates a simple and functional patient monitoring system that can be used in hospitals or home care environments.
 It improves patient safety by enabling timely identification of abnormal conditions and reduces the need for continuous manual monitoring.

-**Response:**
-`The project focuses on building a real-time patient monitoring system using Raspberry Pi and multiple sensors like temperature,gas and touch sensor.
-It tracks environmental and emergency conditions such as temperature changes, gas presence, and patient input through a touch sensor.
-The system processes this data and provides alert messages on a terminal whenever any abnormal condition is detected.
-This helps caregivers quickly understand the patient’s status and take necessary action, making the system useful for basic healthcare monitoring in hospitals and home environments.`

----

 # 2. Inspiration